jetbrains-academy/javascript-course/Variables/More about variables/task.md

 ```

 ### Comments
 Programmers can add comments to a program.
-This is an any text that does not affect the programme in any way, but helps to understand how it works.
+This is a text that does not affect the program in any way but helps understand how it works.
 Comments in JavaScript start with the characters `//`:
 ```javascript
 // This is a comment